pen-lang/pen/doc/src/references/language/types.md

 List literals contain their elements.
 Element types need to be specified explicitly before semicolons like `[number; ... ]`.

-Expressions within list literals are evaluated lazily; they are evaluated only if their values are required.
+Expressions within list literals are evaluated lazily; they are evaluated only if their values are required but only once.

 ```pen
 [number; 1, 2, 3]